 Management of Bilateral Tubo-Ovarian Abscesses in Young Nulligravida

-Tubo-ovarian abscess (TOA) occurs in 15% of cases of pelvic inflammatory disease (PID), and 33% of patients with PID requiring admission.
+Tubo-ovarian abscess (TOA) occurs in 15% of cases of pelvic inflammatory disease (PID), and in 33% of patients with PID requiring admission.
 PID and TOAs are polymicrobial infections of anaerobic and aerobic bacteria.
 While Neisseria gonorrhoeae and Chlamydia trachomatis are thought to facilitate the infection, they are rarely recovered from an abscess.
 The most commonly isolated organisms from TOAs are Escherichia coli and Bacteroides species.
 Organisms that make up the vaginal flora (e.g., anaerobes, Gardnerella vaginalis, Haemophilus influenzae, enteric Gram-negative rods, and Streptococcus agalactiae) may be associated with PID and TOA.
 In addition, cytomegalovirus, Mycoplasma hominis, Ureaplasm urealyticum, and Mycoplasma genitalium may also play a role in the pathogenesis.
 Mortality associated with TOA has decreased dramatically over the last 50 years.
 However, the morbidity associated with TOA remains significant, with complications that including infertility, ectopic pregnancy, and chronic pelvic pain.

 The CDC recommends at least 24 hours of inpatient observation during parenteral antibiotic therapy in women with TOAs.
 In young nulligravidas, the approach should focus on preserving ovarian and tubal function to maintain fertility potential, and the non-surgical approach should be considered as part of the initial intervention.
 Although antibiotic therapy is first line treatment in PID, the addition of aspiration may be appropriate in cases of tubo-ovarian abscess.
 In one study, women with abscesses of less than 10 cm were randomized to antibiotics alone or in combination with transvaginal aspiration.
 Women treated with drainage had shorter average hospital stay and were less likely to require surgical intervention.